interlay/interbtc-clients/staked-relayer/README.md

 ### Options

-When using cargo to run the staked relayer, arguments to cargo and the staked relayer are separated by `--`.
+When using cargo to run this binary, arguments to cargo and the binary are separated by `--`.
 For example, to pass `--help` to the relayer to get a list of all command line options that is guaranteed to be up date, run:

 ```
 cargo run -- --help